fastcmsdomain/fastcms-plus/blocks/webpagetest/README.md

 ## Accessibility

 The block uses ARIA attributes to ensure screen readers can interpret the score values correctly.
+The loading state is also designed to be accessible.

 ## Troubleshooting